MikJay32/MikJay32/README.md

-- 👋 Hi, I’m @MikJay32
+- 👋 Hi, I’m @MikJay32 (Mikhail)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Devlopment and Cyber Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Radiation Control and Data Acquisition
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Matlab and Simulink projects
-- 📫 How to reach me ...
+- 📫 How to reach me mwj2000@wildcats.unh.edu

 <!---
 MikJay32/MikJay32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.